TadasL0/Elo/README.md

 # Glimmer
  Advanced journalling.

-Track your thoughts, earn skills by upgrading your cognition.
+ Log your problems and find your path.